rerun-modules/python-setuptools/docs/options/package-release/index.md

 [python-setuptools](../../index.html)

-# version
+# package-release

-version of the PyPI distribution to package
+The release of the produced package, defaults to 1

 ## SYNOPSIS

-        --version <>
+       [--package-release <1>]

 ## README